Cretezy/dSock/README.md

 You can subscribe/unsubscribe clients to a channel using `POST /channel/subscribe/$CHANNEL` or `POST /channel/subscribe/$CHANNEL`.

+This will subscribe the connections and claims (optional) for the target provided.

 The follow query parameters are accepted:
 - Targeting (one is required):
   - `user` (string): The user ID to query
     - `session` (optional, string, when `user` is set): The specific session(s) to query from the user
   - `id` (string UUID): The specific internal connection ID
   - `channel` (string): The channel to query
+- `ignoreClaims` (optional, boolean): When set to `true`, doesn't add channel to claims for target.
+By default, dSock will add the channel to the target claims (for when the client does join)
 - `token` (required, string): Authorization token for API set in config.
 Can also be a `Authorization` Bearer token

 #### Examples